-Have client begin to monitor experiences; keep a 'Voices Diary' to record triggers and fluctuations in the voice-hearing experience.
+Have people begin to monitor experiences; keep a 'Voices Diary' to record triggers and fluctuations in the voice-hearing experience.

-Work on helping the client coping strategies. (“What has worked in the past with the voices?”)
+Work on helping with coping strategies. (“What has worked in the past with the voices?”)

 Reduce safety behaviors (coping strategies that make the symptoms worse) if they are maintaining symptoms.
-Safety behaviors are problematic ways of responding or efforts the client makes to reduce distress or anxiety that actually reinforce the problem.
+Safety behaviors are problematic ways of responding or efforts that people use to reduce distress or anxiety that actually reinforce the problem.
 For example, think of the socially anxious person who attends a party but immediately exits when they start to feel nervous.
 This tends to increase their anxiety and make them more likely to escape the next time.

-Help the client use cognitive behavioral strategies that apply to handling automatic thoughts such a rational responding, challenging, and examining the evidence.
+Help the person use cognitive behavioral strategies that apply to handling automatic thoughts such a rational responding, challenging, and examining the evidence.

-Help the client understand how the voices might reflect problematic beliefs.
+Help the person understand how the voices might reflect problematic beliefs.